IsabellaGM/isabellagm.github.io/index.md

 # Welcome to Isabella's Web Page!

-Let's say we are typing some words here.

 ## this is a spiral studios website!

 ### _What we do_
 We create cotton t-shirts hand made.
 The t-shirts are clean iorned and are in good condition.
-We can costomize the t-shirts in as follows
+We can costomize the t-shirts in as follows.

 ### Requirements:
 - Colours